 Children are customarily prepared to receive their First Holy Communion while in grade 2.
 For those enrolled in Catholic elementary school, this involves a period of preparation combining school work and home catechesis, together with regular participation at Sunday mass.
 Children not attending Catholic elementary school are prepared through catechesis at home and in the church.
 Parents should attend the Information meeting, held in the church on an evening in January.
 Watch the bulletin for particulars.

 Young people are usually prepared to complete their Christian Initiation by receiving the sacrament of Confirmation during grade 7.
 For students in Catholic elementary school, this involves a period of preparation at home and in school.
 Parents and students should attend the Information meeting that takes place in the church early in the school year.
 Please watch the bulletin for dates and times.

-Confessions are heard in the church every Saturday from 4 – 4:30 pm.
-Communal celebrations of Reconciliation (Confession) take place during Advent and Lent in all of the parishes in Cambridge.
-Watch the bulletin for dates, times and locations.
+Confessions are heard in the church every Saturday from 3:45 – 4:30 pm.
+Wednesday following the 8:00 a.m. mass until finished.
 Confessions are also heard by appointment – please telephone the parish office.
-See also How To Go To Confession Booklet.

 Any Catholic who is, at present, registered in our parish or who lives within our parish boundaries – and who is free to marry – may be married at St. Patrick’s Church.
 Only one partner must be Catholic in order to celebrate a Catholic marriage.
 Couples should telephone the parish office and arrange an appointment with the pastor before any dates are set or other wedding arrangements made.
 A minimum of 6 months notice is required in most cases.
 A recognized marriage preparation course is required in the Diocese of Hamilton.